kowaluki/praca/README.md

 `$("nav").load("modules/navigation")`.

+## Activation

+I am using that on Apache server on lampp on my notebook on Linux Fedora, in folders `strony/praca/`.

 ## Contact
 For my part, that's all for now.
 I will update this file regulary in future (i hope so :D)